 First, if you don’t have your own gear, it can all be rented at Cat Ba Climbing or Asia Outdoors no problem.
 They have plenty of high quality gear, but it gets expensive if you’re climbing more than a few days.

-Also the guide book can be found at both shops.
+The guide book can be found at both shops.
 If you ask, they let you take pictures of the topos, so there is no need to buy one yourself.

 Food at the restaurants is very cheap.
 For a more basic meal, ie fried rice or noodle, expect to pay 25,000 – 30,000 VND.
 More ‘expensive’ food such as the fish costs closer to 80,000 VND.
 The seafood at Cat Ba is amazing.
 All of it is fresh caught, cheap and tasty.

 There are a few markets in town, but they raise their prices so dramatically for tourist, you almost end up paying the same as you would at a restaurant.
-They way they intended it, to be sure.
+The way they intended it, to be sure.
 The biggest one near the town can be found here.
 Go and test your negotiating skills.

 The Best Restaurants in Cat Ba Island